-Today I compared two different recipes for edible finger paint for kids to see which works best.
+Today I compared two different recipes for edible finger paint for babies & toddlers to see which works best.
 The recipes are simple and are made from things you probably already have in your cupboard.
 Check out my results below!
 I hope you have some fun, edible, playtime with your little one!

-To make corn starch based paints you’ll need:
+To make cornstarch based edible paint you’ll need:

 - 2 cups water